Hybrid control for optimal visiting problems for a single player and for a crowd: Approximation of the continuity equation and coupled discrete system

 We want to build an approximation scheme for the continuity equation \eqref{eq1}.
-We include the possibility of a non linearity, non local dependency of the vector field $b(\mu,x,t):=b[\mu](x,t)$ on the density $\mu$.
+We include the possibility of a non linear, non local dependency of the vector field $b(\mu,x,t):=b[\mu](x,t)$ on the density $\mu$.
 In similarly to what already done for the Hamilton-Jacobi equation, we propose a semi-Lagrangian scheme to approximate the equation.
-The advantages of the choice of such framework are the beneficial stability properties of the scheme without restrictions on the choice of the parameters and some monotone contained in the formulation of the scheme.
+The advantages of the choice of such framework are the beneficial stability properties of the scheme without restrictions on the choice of the parameters and some monotone properties that are a direct consequence of the formulation of the scheme.
 The scheme is an adaptation of the one proposed in \cite{Carlini20154269,carlini2016PREPRINT}.
 We also refer the reader to \cite{FestaTosinWolfram}, where a similar scheme has been applied to a non-linear continuity equation modeling a kinetic pedestrian model.